 Tell me your ideas and I'll tell you mine.
 Enhancer profile in pdf

 Yes, this also pattern 1 when Extrovert.
 Approx. Population - 2%.
 MBTI - INTJ.
 Introvert, Intuitive, Thinking, Judging.

 13 - Practitioner - A proficient leader.
 Examples: JACOB.
 Henry Kissinger.
 Queen Elizabeth II.

 14 - Objective Thinker - An analytical / thinking leader.
 Examples: LUKE.
 Condoleeza Rice, George Washington.

 15 - Perfectionist - A competent leader.
 Examples: MOSES.
 Albert Einstein.
 Isaac Newton.

-16 - Creative - C - A progressive leader.
+16 - Enhancer - A progressive leader.
 Example: ELIJAH.
 Peter Selleck - your Resultant!
 Colin Powell.
+Elon Musk, Vladimir Putin.

 13 - Practitioner - Self-discipline for growth.